horsemaker/neogcamp-levelZero-only-concepts/lecture-1-introduction-to-cli/README.md

         }</pre>

 ### Functions
-   - <code>Function</code> is a set of statements which can be  used repetitively in one single program just by calling it by its reference name and passing arguments in it.<br/>
+   - <code>Function</code> is a set of statements that can be used repetitively in one single program just by calling it by its reference name and passing arguments in it.<br/>
-   - Function is basically a repeating peice of processing unit.<br/>
+   - Function is a repeating piece of the processing unit.<br/>
    - Syntax:
    <pre>
     function functionName(parameterOne, parameterTwo) {